Passionate about health, Alison is a freelance writer and researcher of many holistic topics. Below is her own experience with reflexology.

 1. My Personal Testimony

 While one person's experience can't provide conclusive scientific proof that reflexology really works, I can share what the experience has been like for me.
-Below, I've shared the health benefits I've reaped since beginning this treatment and some other things that may surprise you.
+Below, I've shared the health benefits I've reaped since beginning this treatment and a few other things that may surprise you.

 2. An Interview with a Licensed Reflexologist